serch/gistory/README.md

 - remove bundler dep
 - add yard doc
 - do not print the warning text if there were no more changes in the lock file
+- link the commit SHA to the repo's hosting service, if any